wangren09/wangren09.github.io/_pages/about.md

 ------
 **Prospective graduate students:** I am looking for highly motivated PhD/Master students with background in Machine Learning/Signal Processing/Mathematics/Power System.
 Please contact me along with your CV and transcript if you are interested.

 **Externship/internship/visiting students:** I am open to collaboration with highly motivated students.
-Interested candidates are strongly encouraged to contact me by email.
-For undergraduate and Master students already enrolled in IIT, if you're interested in doing research in my group, please setup an appointment with me via your IIT emails.
+Interested candidates are strongly encouraged to contact me by email. <!---For undergraduate and Master students already enrolled in IIT, if you're interested in doing research in my group, please setup an appointment with me via your IIT emails.--->

 **Short Bio**
 ------